SaiTejaGunamoni/UMBC-DATA606-Capstone/docs/Resume.md

 **University of Maryland, Baltimore County, USA  (2023 - 2025)**
 - Masters in Data Science
 - GPA: 4.0/4.0
-- Relevant Courses: Intro to Data Science, Data Management, Data Analysis & Machine Learning, Big Data Processing
+- Relevant Coursework: Intro to Data Science, Data Management, Data Analysis & Machine Learning, Big Data Processing

 **Vardhaman College of Engineering, India  (2017 - 2021)**
 - Bachelor of Technology in Electronics & Communication Engineering
 - GPA: 9.0/10
-- Relevant Courses: Programming in C, Object-Oriented Programming, Java, Computer Networks, Image Processing
+- Relevant Coursework: Programming in C, Object-Oriented Programming, Java, Computer Networks, Image Processing

 ---

-## Projects
+## Academic Projects

 **Analysis of Crime Rates in Baltimore City**
 - Led the analysis of over 50,000 crime incidents in Baltimore City spanning 2017 to 2022, leveraging Python and Pandas to generate insightful visualizations with Matplotlib and Seaborn.